 Parking will be limited, because we are unable to use the lot behind Education Hall.

 Feel free to use street parking, or park at the lot on Stillwell Avenue by the boardwalk.
 We recommend using the subway, but please allow extra travel time as there will be limited train service at this early hour on the weekend.

-Because of pandemic protocol, our usual venue for restrooms cannot provide access.
 The Parks and Recreation Department will open public restrooms on the Boardwalk as early as 7am, but we cannot guarantee a prompt opening.
 Please plan accordingly.

 If this is the first time you are racing, or if you’re getting butterflies and just want some extra support, we will have trained “swim angels” swimming among you during the race and watching over you.
 CIBBOWS swim angels are experienced open water swimmers who know CPR and first aid, and promise not to leave your side in the ocean!

 Limited bag check will be available.
 If you have more than one medium-sized swim bag, please make arrangements for a friend or family member to watch your stuff.
 CIBBOWS is not responsible for items left on the beach.